• Skip to primary navigation

 A pasta bowl filled with homemade spaghetti with beef and tomato sauce covered with grated parmesan and ready to eat!

-Substitute ground pork, chicken, or turkey if you're trying to eat less beef, and feel free to pair this sauce with this homemade spaghetti alla chitarra (amazing!) or just about any pasta shape you have in your pantry, from penne to pappardelle.
+Substitute ground pork, chicken, or turkey if you're trying to eat less beef, and feel free to pair this sauce with this homemade spaghetti alla chitarra (see the photos below!) or just about any pasta shape you have in your pantry, from penne to pappardelle.

 Jump to: